Aldanoah/MayaUIChanger/README.md

 -
 1) Go to <a href="https://github.com/Aldanoah/MayaUIChanger/releases">releases</a> to download the latest "MayaUIChanger.zip" version.
 2) Place the "MayaUIChanger" folder in your Maya scripts directory e.g "..\Documents\maya\2027\scripts\MayaUIChanger".
-3) Copy the "userSetup.py" file in the folder to your Maya scripts directory e.g "..\Documents\maya\2027\scripts.
+3) Copy the "userSetup.py" file in the folder to your top level Maya scripts directory e.g "..\Documents\maya\2027\scripts.
+4) From the Script editor run the "SplashLoader_installer" in the MayaUIChanger folder to add the Splash tool to your shelf for easy access.
 5) Launch Maya.
-6) if the "Themes" menu item is missing, you may alternatively run the "UIPresetLoader.py" script through Maya's script editor.

 <p align="center"><img width="645" height="216" alt="image" src="https://github.com/user-attachments/assets/5de6e67d-2fd0-44e3-9ca2-5ded0ea55519" /></p>